Listen to Bart Campolo's intimate conversation with Center for Council Director Jared Seide on his podcast, "Humanize Me."

 Check out our website for intimate profiles of some of these dynamic emerging leaders!

-Center for Council has recently received word that we have been awarded funding to bring the Inmate Council Program (IPC) to eight more California State prisons.
+Center for Council has recently received word that we have been awarded funding to bring the Inmate Council Program (ICP) to eight more California State prisons.
 Three of these new sites will be funded for three years of ICP programming.
 Council is now being practiced and taught within 22 CDCR institutions around the state.

 The ICP offers council training as a "rehabilitative resource" and teaches inmates how to independently facilitate Council circles on the yard for other inmates.
 Our preliminary research with RAND Corp and University of California has demonstrated that our Council programs "lead to reduction in anger, aggression and hostility and better communication, cooperation and pro-sociality."
 And we know that the work is profoundly shifting prison culture in a positive direction.